gapolinario/gapolinario.github.io/_posts/2020-01-26-my-weak-spot-is-in-the-movies.markdown

 which is quite smaller than the previous value for $p$.
 This is an instance of $p$ hacking, a topic which is under a lot of discussion nowadays.
 Some popular discussions are available at [Wired][wired] and [FiveThirtyEight][538].
-Also, let's not forget that the statistical sample is not large, there are less than 300 movies in total, thus statistical fluctuations of the averages and a large variation in the $p$ value are expected.

 In the end, I consider this a positive result, but still no explanation has been given to the effect.
 Is it because I choose movies better when I go to the theater?
 Is it because I pay more attention?
 Is it because the theater screen has a hypnotizing effect on me?